 Now, I know no one will believe me, but one of my dogs doesn’t mind baths at all.
 How do I know this?
 Because when it’s time for a bath, he just jumps right into the tub, no coaxing, no begging, no treats, just jumps right in.
 But while that behavior may be unusual, his other behavior of licking himself clean after a bath is on par with all other pets I’ve met and known.

 The problem here is that the standards for pet care products are weaker than those for human products (and the standards for human products aren’t very robust to begin with).
-So, often products labeled for pets are sub-par because manufacturers want to reduce costs of raw ingredients, packaging, and increase the use of unhealthy chemicals so that the products work extra well and can sit on a shelf for a long time.
+So, often products labeled for pets are sub-par because manufacturers want to reduce costs of raw ingredients, packaging, and increase the use of unhealthy chemicals so that the products work extra well and can sit in a warehouse then on a store shelf for a really long time.
 Seems because something is labeled for pet use only, it is not scrutinized as much as products for people – but they should be!

 Think about it: not only will your pet put this product right into their body as they are licking themselves clean, but you too are exposing yourself to that product, whether you are using your hands to wash your pet, or just inhaling the scent, or getting a second bath while your dog shakes off the water you just rinsed them with.
-Those ingredients get on your skin too.
+Even if you take your dog to the groomer and someone else handles the toxic ingredients, you get those ingredients on yourself when you pet your now “clean” dog/cat.
+These ingredients get on your skin too.

 Some of the chemicals found in pet products can have devastating effects.
 Just because pets have fur, doesn’t make them immune to skin conditions, endocrine disruptors, and even cancer causing chemicals.
 The only difference is, when your pet is ill, they don’t understand why they have to go to the vet so much, or why they have to endure certain medications.
 Pets also can’t tell you that something is wrong, so if our pets get sick, it requires attentiveness on our part to identify the problem, hopefully before it is too late.